Relief of Douglas MacArthur: Nuclear weapons

 In 1985 Richard Nixon recalled discussing the atomic bombings of Hiroshima and Nagasaki with MacArthur:

+MacArthur's advice to President John F. Kennedy during the Cuban Missile Crisis divulged his viewpoints on nuclear warfare while acting as Kennedy's personal military advisor.
+In a very long meeting in the White House between MacArthur and Kennedy in August 1962 after Kennedy received intelligence that the Soviet Union transported nuclear weapons to Cuba, MacArthur told Kennedy to not invade or bomb Cuba and also to not use nuclear weapons on Cuba, which would have led to the deaths of thousands of Soviet and Cuban soldiers.
+He advised Kennedy to simply do a naval blockade, which was exactly what Kennedy did two months later when the crisis reached its zenith.
+"The greatest weapon of war is the blockade," he told Kennedy.
+"If war comes, that is the weapon we should use."
+In contrast to MacArthur, all members of the Joint Chiefs of Staff and the majority of EXCOMM urged Kennedy to first bomb and then invade Cuba, claiming that a blockade would show weakness and entice the Soviets to become more aggressive.
+They also argued for nuclear weapons to be used on Cuba if the Soviets responded militarily to a first-strike attack by the United States.

 Foreign pressure

-The British Prime Minister, Clement Attlee, was particularly disturbed by Truman's gaffe about nuclear weapons, and sought to revive the wartime Quebec Agreement, under which the United States would not use nuclear weapons without Britain's consent.
+The British prime minister, Clement Attlee, was particularly disturbed by Truman's gaffe about nuclear weapons, and sought to revive the wartime Quebec Agreement, under which the United States would not use nuclear weapons without Britain's consent.
 The British were concerned that the United States was drifting into a war with China.
 In a visit to the United States in December 1950, Attlee raised the fears of the British and other European governments that "General MacArthur was running the show".
 As MacArthur's views about the importance of Asia in world affairs were well known, it was feared that the United States would shift its focus away from Europe.
 In this instance, MacArthur was defended by Bradley, whose anglophobia dated back to World War II.

 The British became alarmed in January 1951 when the Americans began talking of evacuating Korea.
 The British argued that to maintain European faith and unity it was vital to maintain some presence in Korea, even if it was nothing more than a toehold in the Pusan area.
 Once again, Bradley defended MacArthur, but it was clear that he had become an irritant in the relationship between the two countries.
-However, the alliance with Britain itself was unpopular in Congress.
-House Minority Leader Joseph William Martin, Jr. slammed Truman for following Attlee's Britain to "slavery to government and crippling debt".